codewind-resources/design-documentation/codewindServer/CodewindOperator.md

 ![](media/operator/cwctl-diagram3.png)

-With the Codewind-Operator, this piece of software handles the deployment and management of new PFE, Gatekeeper, Keycloak and Performance containers on behalf of a user.
-It has knowledge of all the Kubernetes resources that are part of a typical Codewind remote deployment, configures them and deploy the components on demand.
+With the Codewind-Operator, this service handles the deployment and management of new PFE, Gatekeeper, Keycloak and Performance containers on behalf of a user.
+It has knowledge of all the Kubernetes resources that are part of a typical Codewind remote deployment, configures them and deploy each of the components on demand.

 Deployment of the Codewind-Operator is performed using `oc` or `kubectl` with either a standard yaml or using Codewind CLI `cwctl`.
 This step will require the human operator to have already logged into their Kubernetes or Openshift but that is only for the purpose of installing the operator.